Bellerophon: Exile in Argos

-Bellerophon's brave journey began in the familiar way, with an exile: he had murdered either his brother, whose name was usually given as Deliades, Peiren or even Alcimenes, or killed a shadowy "enemy", a "Belleros" or "Belleron", a ruler of the Corinthians (though the details are never directly told), and in expiation of his crime arrived as a suppliant to Proetus, king in Tiryns, one of the Mycenaean strongholds of the Argolid.
+Bellerophon's brave journey began in a familiar way, with an exile: in one narrative he had murdered his brother, whose name was given as Deliades, Peiren or Alcimenes; a more precise narrative involves him slaying a Corinthian citizen or nobleman called "Belleros" or "Belleron" by accident, while practicing knife-throwing with his friends, which caused the name change from Hipponous to Bellerophon.

+In atonement for this crime, he had to make a plea to Proetus, a king in Tiryns, one of the Achaean strongholds of the Argolid.
 Proetus, by virtue of his kingship, cleansed Bellerophon of his crime.
-The wife of the king, whether named Anteia or Stheneboea, took a fancy to him, but when he rejected her, she accused Bellerophon of attempting to ravish her.
-Proetus dared not satisfy his anger by killing a guest (who is protected by xenia), so he sent Bellerophon to King Iobates his father-in-law, in the plain of the River Xanthus in Lycia, bearing a sealed message in a folded tablet, a letter which read: "Pray remove the bearer from this world: he attempted to violate my wife, your daughter."
+But when the wife of king Proetus – whose name was either Anteia or Stheneboea – tried to make advances on him, he rejected her, causing her to accuse Bellerophon of attempting to make advances on her instead.
+Proetus dared not to satisfy his anger by killing a guest (who is protected by xenia), causing him to finally exile Bellerophon to King Iobates, his father-in-law from the plain of the River Xanthus in Lycia, bearing a sealed letter in a folded tablet which read: "Please remove this bearer from the world: he attempted to violate my wife, your daughter."

 Before opening the tablets, Iobates feasted with Bellerophon for nine days.
-On reading the tablet's message Iobates too feared the wrath of the Erinyes if he murdered a guest; so he sent Bellerophon on a mission that he deemed impossible: to kill the Chimera, living in neighboring Caria.
+On reading the tablet's message Iobates too feared the wrath of the Erinyes if he murdered a guest; so he sent Bellerophon on a mission that he deemed impossible to survive: to kill the Chimera, living in neighboring Caria.
 The Chimera was a fire-breathing monster consisting of the body of a goat, the head of a lion and the tail of a serpent.
 This monster had terrorized the nearby countryside.

-On his way he encountered the famous Corinthian seer Polyeidos, who gave him advice about his oncoming battle.
+On his way to Caria, he encountered the famous Corinthian fortune teller Polyeidos, who gave him advice on his upcoming battle, telling Bellerophon that in order to emerge victorious, he would be in need of the mythical Pegasus.

 Capturing Pegasus

-Polyeidos told Bellerophon that he would have need of Pegasus.
 To obtain the services of the untamed winged horse, Polyeidos told Bellerophon to sleep in the temple of Athena.
 While Bellerophon slept, he dreamed that Athena set a golden bridle beside him, saying "Sleepest thou, prince of the house of Aiolos?
 Come, take this charm for the steed and show it to the Tamer thy father as thou makest sacrifice to him of a white bull."
-It was there when he awoke.
-Bellerophon had to approach Pegasus while it drank from a well; Polyeidos told him which well —the never-failing Pirene on the citadel of Corinth, the city of Bellerophon's birth.
+It was there when he awoke and understood that he had to approach Pegasus while it drank from a well.
+When asked, Polyeidos told him which well: the never-failing Pirene on the citadel of Corinth, the city of Bellerophon's birth.
+Bellerophon mounted his steed and flew off, back to Lycia where the Chimera was said to dwell.

 Other accounts say that Athena brought Pegasus already tamed and bridled, or that Poseidon the horse-tamer, secretly the father of Bellerophon, brought Pegasus, as Pausanias understood.
-Bellerophon mounted his steed and flew off to where the Chimera was said to dwell.